MicrosoftDocs/azure-devops-docs/docs/boards/work-items/best-tool-add-update-link-work-items.md

 ---
-title: Best tools for adding, updating, and linking work items
+title: What is the best tool to add, update, or link user stories, bugs, issues, and other work items?
-titleSuffix: Azure Boards and TFS
+titleSuffix: Azure Boards
-description: Best tool to use to add or update one or more work items in Azure Boards & Team Foundation Server ms.custom: boards-work-items ms.technology: devops-agile ms.prod: devops
+description: Learn which tool is best use to add or update one or more user stories, bugs, issues, and other work items in Azure Boards & TFS ms.custom: seodec18 ms.custom: boards-work-items ms.technology: devops-agile ms.prod: devops